 While longtime country music fans may know “For The Good Times” as a Kris Kristofferson song, it was Ray Price who really made the song a huge hit.
 Kristofferson wrote and recorded the song for his country music debut album, Kristofferson.

-He began writing the track in 1968 when he was driving from Nashville to the Gulf of Mexico.
+The Highwaymen band member began writing the track in 1968 when he was driving from Nashville to the Gulf of Mexico.
 Many people have covered this song over the years, but none as memorable as Price.
-He recorded his version in 1970 and it went straight to No. 1.
-It became Price’s fifth No. 1 single, and won him the ACM Award for Song of the Year.
+He recorded his version in 1970 and it went straight to number one.
+It became Price’s fifth number one single, and won him the ACM Award for Song of the Year.

 “Lay your head upon my pillow

 Hold your warm and tender body close to mine

 One more time for the good times,” he sings in the chorus.